Pedals

 A Tone Bender Mk 1/type fuzz

+Some people connect with Fuzz Faces, some bond with Big Muff type pedals.
 We really like the Mk 1 Tone Bender.
-Like, really like it.
+That's the one for us.
 It's raw, simple, has lots of treble/midrange bite and gobs of volume on tap.
-The Mk 1 blurs the line between fuzz and distortion and that's why it's awesome.
+The Mk 1 blurs the line between fuzz and distortion.
+It's an inspiration machine at low volume or on a stage.

 It started when we added a control for the gate, but not an "on/off" switch, we wanted the in-between sounds.
 Then we thought it would be nice to have a pre-gain trim so you could control how "bloomy" the fuzz gets (or not) when hitting it hard, or with higher output pickups.
 To help shape the treble response, we added a tone control and high-cut switch.
 This helps us to be friends with a bunch of different amps, regardless of how bright or dark they were.
 To finish it off, there's a Mk 1/Zonk input cap switch (Spectrum) that can change the character of the fuzz and allow for brighter/darker pickups.